MIR-MU/document-maps/example_soft_cosine_measure/README.md

 ```

 To download the required input data, execute the following command in this
-directory.
-Note that up to 1TiB of data will be downloaded.
+directory. *Up to 1TiB of data will be downloaded.*

 ``` sh
 $ dvc pull